 WHY IS PELVIC HEALTH SO IMPORTANT?

 Our organs and muscles in our pelvis share nerves with other abdominal organs and surrounding areas, such as the buttocks, hips and thighs.
 If there is a malfunction of an organ, muscle or tissue, you are more likely to develop chronic pelvic pain.
-There is limited real estate in the small female pelvis, so this results in multiple disorders for many women.
+There is limited real estate in the small female pelvis, so this results in multiple disorders for many individuals.
 For good pelvic health, finding out what your pain generator is (if disease is present) and seeking a certified pelvic floor physiotherapist that can help you relieve pain associated with your pelvic floor and conditions.

 WHAT COULD BE CAUSING THE PELVIC PAIN?